 The 2008 Policy on Education for Children with Disabilities aims to develop a tool for the identification of children with disabilities and to train school principals, village health workers and support personnel on needs identification based on a checklist and a screening toolkit.
 In 2017, the Ministry of Education, Youth and Sport (MoEYS) approved inclusive education guidelines to help teachers and school administrators identify children with disabilities.

-The 2018 Policy on Inclusive Education intends to ensure early identification and immediate intervention by enhancing the collaboration across relevant ministries and institutions to implement the use of the identification toolkit, to assess and promptly intervene and to provide assistive devices and rehabilitation services to facilitate access to education.
+The 2018 Policy on Inclusive Education intends to ensure early identification and immediate intervention by enhancing collaboration across relevant ministries and institutions to implement the use of the identification toolkit, to assess and promptly intervene and to provide assistive devices and rehabilitation services to facilitate access to education.

 In line with the 2007 Child Friendly School Policy and guidelines, the 2008 Policy on Education for Children with Disabilities aims to ensure equal rights to children with disabilities.
 The Policy reiterates the state’s commitment to identify all children with disabilities within local communities, ensuring them, and especially girls with disabilities, access to and participation in all schools and providing them with appropriate educational services.

-Ethnic and linguistic groups and Indigenous groups
+Ethnic and linguistic groups and indigenous groups

-Within the legal framework, a Bilingual Education Commission developed in 2010 formal guidelines on the “Implementation of the Bilingual Education Program for Indigenous Children in the Highland Provinces” and in 2013 on the “Identification of Language for Learners of Khmer Nationality and Ethnic Minority Origin”.
-After a pilot project in 2002, the Ministry of Education, Youth and Sports (MoEYS) has implemented Multilingual Education in primary schools with the UNICEF support and Cooperative for Assistance and Relief Everywhere (CARE) International, and then extended to pre-primary schools.
+Within the legal framework, a Bilingual Education Commission developed formal guidelines in 2010 on the Implementation of the Bilingual Education Program for Indigenous Children in the Highland Provinces and in 2013 on the Identification of Language for Learners of Khmer Nationality and Ethnic Minority Origin.
+After a pilot project in 2002, the MoEYS implemented multilingual education (MLE) in primary schools with the support of UNICEF and Cooperative for Assistance and Relief Everywhere (CARE) International, later extending it to pre-primary schools.

 Poverty and people living in rural and remote areas